 § 4.1.4.3 The Owner, when such services are requested, shall furnish services of geotechnical engineers, which may include test borings, test pits, determinations of soil bearing values, percolation tests, evaluations of hazardous materials, seismic evaluation, ground corrosion tests and resistivity tests, including necessary operations for anticipating subsoil conditions, with written reports and appropriate recommendations.

-§ 4.1.5 During the Construction Phase, the Owner shall furnish information or services required of the Owner by the Contract Documents with reasonable promptness.
-The Owner shall also furnish any other information or services under the Owner’s control and relevant to the Construction Manager’s performance of the Work with reasonable promptness after receiving the Construction Manager’s written request for such information or services.
+§ 4.1.5 During the Construction Phase, the Owner shall furnish information or services reasonably required of the Owner by the Contract Documents with reasonable promptness.
+The Owner shall also furnish any other information or services under the Owner’s control and reasonably relevant to the Construction Manager’s performance of the Work with reasonable promptness after receiving the Construction Manager’s written request for such information or services.

-§ 4.1.6 If the Owner identified a Sustainable Objective in Article 1, the Owner shall fulfill its responsibilities as required in AIA Document E234™–2019, Sustainable Projects Exhibit, Construction Manager as Constructor Edition, attached to this Agreement.
+§ 4.1.6Omitted.

 § 4.2 Owner’s Designated Representative

-The Owner shall identify a representative authorized to act on behalf of the Owner with respect to the Project.
-The Owner’s representative shall render decisions promptly and furnish information expeditiously, so as to avoid unreasonable delay in the services or Work of the Construction Manager.
-Except as otherwise provided in Section 4.2.1 of A201–2017, the Architect does not have such authority.
-The term “Owner” means the Owner or the Owner’s authorized representative.
+The Owner shall identify a representative or representatives authorized to act on behalf of the Owner with respect to the Project.
+The Owner’s representative(s) shall render decisions promptly and furnish information expeditiously, so as to avoid unreasonable delay in the services or Work of the Construction Manager.
+The Architect does not have such authority.
+The term “Owner” means the Owner or the Owner’s authorized representative(s).

-§ 4.2.1 Legal Requirements.
-The Owner shall furnish all legal, insurance and accounting services, including auditing services, that may be reasonably necessary at any time for the Project to meet the Owner’s needs and interests.
+Omitted

 § 4.3 Architect

-The Owner shall retain an Architect to provide services, duties and responsibilities as described in AIA Document B133™–2019, Standard Form of Agreement Between Owner and Architect, Construction Manager as Constructor Edition, including any additional services requested by the Construction Manager that are necessary for the Preconstruction and Construction Phase services under this Agreement.
-The Owner shall provide the Construction Manager with a copy of the scope of services in the executed agreement between the Owner and the Architect, and any further modifications to the Architect’s scope of services in the agreement.
+The Owner shall retain an Architect to provide Basic Services, including normal structural, mechanical and electrical engineering services, other than cost estimating.
+The Owner shall authorize and cause the Architect to provide those additional services requested by the Construction Manager which must necessarily be provided by the Architect for the Preconstruction and Construction Phase services under this Agreement.
+Upon request, the Owner shall provide the Construction Manager with a copy of the scope of services in the executed agreement between the Owner and the Architect, and any further modifications to the Architect’s scope of services in the agreement.

 ARTICLE 5 COMPENSATION AND PAYMENTS FOR PRECONSTRUCTION PHASE SERVICES